johanneshaertel/CSSE_23_24/README.md

 - You can follow up on providing other metrics that **explain** why a class is commented.
 Taking a look at access modifications is a suitable option.
 Do you have other ideas?
 - You can follow up on **blaming the developer**.
 This is complicated since you need to call git's blame.
 A potential outcome can be the developer with the highest contribution in the file.
 We can then check if developers have different commenting behavior.

+The final program including the pull request by jbarber07, and fixed comment counting, can be found [here](session03/src/program.py).

 ## Assignment 1

-(**Draft**)

-This assignment requires building a data set that can be used for defect prediction.
+This assignment requires building a data set consisting of metrics that can be used for defect prediction.
 We limit us to studying the Java files of one repository, [jwtk/jjwt](https://github.com/jwtk/jjwt).
-In this repository, we study the following different revisions of the repository.
+We study the following revisions of the repository.

 | SHA  | DATE        | AUTHOR                                                |
 |-----|:--------------------------------------------------------|-------------|